nurdinasafiyah/Python-gender-wage-gap-education-us-1973-2022/README.md

 In my analysis I explore and answer the following questions:

 1. How do average real hourly wages differ by education level in 2022?
-2. How large is the gender wage gap overall and within each education level, and how has it changed
+2. How large is the gender wage gap overall and within each education level, and how has it changed?
-3. Which education levels show the steepest wage growth, and how have male and female trends diverged or converged within the same education
+3. Which education levels show the steepest wage growth, and how have male and female trends diverged or converged within the same education?

 ---